travis-ci/docs-travis-ci-com/user/deployment-v2/providers/npm.md

 ## NPM auth token

-Your NPM Auth token can be obtained the following ways:
+Your NPM Auth token can be obtained in the following ways:

 Log in to your NPM account, and generate a new token at `https://www.npmjs.com/settings/<user>/tokens`, where `<user>` is the name of your user account.